BostonTechie/LockClock/README.md

 <h3 align="center">LockClock</h3>

   <p align="center">
-    enter and track your team's time
+    Enter and track your team's time in the multifunctional app.
+Create a team of people easily and have them sign into their unique account.
+Users can track their time by project, by day, or by team.
+Time can be set as billable or not.
+The reporting functionality lets team easily track where they are against a budgeted total.

     <br />
     <a href="https://github.com/BostonTechie/LockClock-front"><strong>Explore the docs »</strong></a>
     <br />